 e-Waste may be categorised by product type, product size or even treatment technology.
 United Nations use the following categorisation.

-Lamp Which includes all types of straight fluorescent lamps, compact fluorescent lamps, fluorescent lamps, high intensity discharge lamps and LED lamps.
+Lamp Which includes all types of fluorescent lamps, high intensity discharge lamps and LED lamps.

 Screen Including televisions, monitors, laptops, notebooks and tablets.

 Small IT and Telecommunication Equipment Which includes products such as mobile phones, GPS devices, pocket calculators, routers, printers, telephones, etc.

 Small Equipment Typically comprised of vacuum cleaners, microwaves, fans, toasters, electric kettles, electric shavers, video cameras, etc.

 Large Equipment Which typically includes products such as washing machines, dish washers, electrical stoves, copying equipment, etc.

 For mobile e-waste programme, we focus on the collection of small IT and telecommunication equipment such as smartphones, tablets, camera and power bank along with its chargers and accessories.

 e-Waste is one of the fastest growing waste streams in developed as well as in developing countries.
 The amount of e-Waste in Asia has risen by close to 63% in five years.
 Malaysia produced 243 kilo tonnes of e-Waste in 2015 alone and the amount of e-Waste we generated has grown by 39.7% from 2010 to 2015.

 Ever wondered what happened to old devices that are thrown out?